This is a new twist on using leftover baked ham that I would never have thought of ... but some other people did.

 Directions:

-Sprinkle in the flour and whisk to create a roux.
-Stir the roux until it is smooth.
+Sprinkle in the flour and whisk the mixture to create a roux.
+Whisk the roux until it is smooth.
 Cook for one to two minutes.

 Gradually add the rest of the liquids.
 Bring the soup to a low boil, stirring often with a wooden spoon, then stir for one minute.

 Stir the soup until the Swiss cheese is completely melted.
-If needed, return the soup to the heat briefly, with stirring, until the Swiss cheese is melted.
+If needed, heat the soup briefly on low heat, with stirring, until the Swiss cheese is melted.

-Taste the soup and add salt and pepper to taste.
-Your guests can add additional salt and/or pepper as wanted at serving time.
+Taste the soup and add additional salt and pepper to taste, with stirring.
+Your guests can also add additional salt and/or pepper as desired at serving time.

-This soup will go very well in a soup and salad lunch, along with the crackers/rolls and butter and glasses of chilled Pinot Grigio wine.
+Yes, this creamy soup will be fine in a soup and salad lunch, along with crackers and butter and glasses of chilled Pinot Grigio wine.

 Enjoy!